Access

 1

-Here we show you how to add a barcode into a Access database report and bind it to a data field.
-First launch Access and create a new database or open an already existing database in what you want to add a barcode.
+First, launch Access and create a new database or open an existing one to which you want to add a barcode.
 A simple database could look like this:

 2